Observing geometry of quantum states in a three-level system

-Arising from Euclid's first attempt of establishing its axiomatic form, geometry has become an essential method for understanding the physical world~\cite{bengtsson_zyczkowski_2006,PhysRevLett.65.1697,Nielsen1133,walter2013entanglement,Li1094,Flaschner2016}.
+Arising from Euclid's first attempt of establishing its axiomatic form, geometry has become an essential method for understanding the physical world, especially in the field of quantum physics~\cite{bengtsson_zyczkowski_2006,PhysRevLett.65.1697,Nielsen1133,Flaschner2016}.
 An exemplary use of geometric method is in the creation of statistical mechanics in 1870s, when Gibbs introduced a geometric means to infer thermodynamic properties (e.g. energy or entropy) of a system by considering a convex body constituted by all possible values of physical quantities~\cite{gibbs1873method}.
-Shifting to quantum systems where the behaviors are governed by quantum physics, the possible expectation values of physical quantities are instead acquired by observing the entire space of quantum states, mathematically the set of all semi-definite matrices of trace one $\mathcal{M}_d=\{\rho:\rho \geq 0,\ \Tr(\rho) = 1\}$ in a $d$-dimensional Hilbert space.
-As the state space of a single qubit has a successful geometric representation known as Bloch sphere~\cite{PhysRev.70.460,10.1063/1.1722572}, there is no satisfactory geometric way to represent a higher dimensional state space.
-Here we investigate the geometry of quantum states by considering the convex body formed by expectation values of different observables on all quantum states.
-This geometric construction is equivalent to projecting the state space $\mathcal{M}_d$ to $n$-dimensional Euclidean space $\mathbb{R}^n$ via measurements of $n$ observables on the system and allows exploration of physical properties of high-dimensional quantum systems through their lower-dimensional projections.
+Shifting to systems that the behaviors are governed by quantum physics, the possible expectation values of physical quantities are instead acquired over the entire space of quantum states, mathematically the set of all semi-definite matrices of trace one $\mathcal{M}_d=\{\rho:\rho \geq 0,\ \Tr(\rho) = 1\}$ in a $d$-dimensional Hilbert space.
+The convex body formed by joint expectation values of different observables on all quantum states can be used as a geometric representation of quantum state space.
+One of the most successful example is the Bloch sphere of qubit state space \cite{Kimura2003}, which has become the fundamental model in quantum information~\cite{nielsen2001quantum}.
+Many works are devoted to studying the geometry of higher-dimensional systems, such as generalizing the Bloch vector \cite{Kimura2003,Arvind_1997,Bertlmann_2008,aerts2014extended} and visualizing single qutrit state~\cite{PhysRevA.93.062126}.
+However, there is no satisfactory geometric ways to visualize the whole higher-dimensional state space, which possess properties dissimilar to those of qubits and start to play indispensable roles in quantum information processing~\cite{lanyon2009simplifying,zhang2016engineering,wang2018multidimensional}.